PierfrancescoSoffritti/android-youtube-player/README.md

 If you want your app to keep playing even when the Activity/Fragment is paused (remember that this behaviour is not allowed, if you want to publish your app on the PlayStore), don't register the `YouTubePlayerView` as a lifecycle observer.
 But remember to manually call `release()` when the Activity/Fragment is destroyed.

+# YouTubePlayer
-The `YouTubePlayer` is the component responsible for controlling the playback of YouTube videos.
+`YouTubePlayer` is the component responsible for controlling the playback of YouTube videos.
 You can see its contract [here](https://github.com/PierfrancescoSoffritti/Android-YouTube-Player/blob/master/YouTubePlayer/src/main/java/com/pierfrancescosoffritti/youtubeplayer/player/YouTubePlayer.java).

-You can only get a reference to the `YouTubePlayer` when [initializing the YouTubePlayerView](https://github.com/PierfrancescoSoffritti/Android-YouTube-Player/wiki/YouTubePlayerView#initialization).
+You can only get a reference to the `YouTubePlayer` when [initializing the YouTubePlayerView](#initialization).

-# YouTubePlayer

 ### Events
-During its existence the player will constantly emit events, you can easily listen to all of them by adding a [YouTubePlayerListener](https://github.com/PierfrancescoSoffritti/Android-YouTube-Player/blob/master/YouTubePlayer/src/main/java/com/pierfrancescosoffritti/youtubeplayer/player/YouTubePlayerListener.java) to it (or an `AbstractYouTubePlayerListener`, if you don't want to implement all the methods of the `YouTubePlayerListener` interface).
+During its existence the player will constantly emit events, you can easily listen to all of them by adding a [YouTubePlayerListener](#youtubeplayerlistener) to it.

+### The onReady event
+The onReady callback of `YouTubePlayerListener` is called once, when the player is ready to be used. **You can't use a `YouTubePlayer` before it is ready**.

 ### Player state
 The player has a state, that changes accordingly to the playback.
-The states in which the player can be are the same of the YouTube [IFrame Player API](https://developers.google.com/youtube/iframe_api_reference#Playback_status).
+The [list of possible states](./core/src/main/java/com/pierfrancescosoffritti/androidyoutubeplayer/player/PlayerConstants.java#L5) is the same of the YouTube [IFrame Player API](https://developers.google.com/youtube/iframe_api_reference#Playback_status).

 `UNKNOWN`
 `UNSTARTED`